cs3org/OCM-API/IETF-RFC.md

 Invite was exchanged and/or the Sending Party's OCM Address does not appear in the Receiving Party's address book)
-* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the resource
+* the Receiving Server is unable to act as an API client for (any of) the protocol(s) listed for accessing the Resource
-* an initial check shows that the resource cannot successfully be accessed through (any of) the protocol(s) listed
+* an initial check shows that the Resource cannot successfully be accessed through (any of) the protocol(s) listed

 # Receiving Party Notification